This page gathers important information about the coronavirus outbreak and solutions used by the department to minimise the spread of the virus.

 Study places and computer rooms are accessible to students at Lund University with certain adjustments depending on the current situation.
 Learn more about our study places.

-Respect the current delimitations of the premises, as well as the arrangement of furniture in order to safeguard the 2 metres distance requirements between each study place.
+Respect the current delimitations of the premises, as well as the arrangement of furniture in order to safeguard the 1 meter distance requirements between each study place.
 Do not move tables and chairs!

 All students are still encouraged to study primarily from home and only to be on campus when it is necessary for information searches, use of reference materials, access to learning support, and access to equipment for digital teaching and assessment.